MajorQ/DigiAssist/README.md

   - [Contact](#contact)

 ## Installation
-1. Download DigiAssist latest release from this repository
+1. Download DigiAssist and extract the latest release from this repository
 2. Go to `chrome://extensions/`
 3. Choose `Load unpacked`
 4. Select the `dist/` folder from the download